How to Prototype a Dashboard?

 Metrics are most effective when they stand alone, making it easy for users to digest the information and reducing cognitive load.

-Dashboard Design Process
+Dashboard UI Design Process

 The Data School’s eBook, Dashboard Prototyping and Feedback, outlines a four-step dashboard design and prototyping strategy.
 We’ve modified this slightly to include a comprehensive six-step end-to-end dashboard design process: